-- 114. Members of the House are required to treat those with whom they come into contact in the course of their parliamentary duties and activities with respect and courtesy.
-Paragraph 17 of the Code states that behaviour that amounts to bullying, harassment or sexual misconduct constitutes a breach of the Code.
-The definitions of these behaviours were set out in detail in the Independent Complaints and Grievance Scheme Delivery Report published in July 2018 (see Appendix B for full definitions).
-In summary the definitions are as follows: - 115.
+- 123. Members of the House are required to treat those with whom they come into contact in the course of their parliamentary duties and activities with respect and courtesy, and members are required to attend the mandatory training established by the House to raise awareness of, and to prevent, bullying, harassment and sexual misconduct.
+If the Lords ICGS Implementation Lead becomes aware of a failure by a member to attend the training, and the member declines to rectify the situation, he/she shall refer the matter to the Commissioner for Standards.
+Paragraph 18 of the Code states that behaviour that amounts to bullying, harassment or sexual misconduct constitutes a breach of the Code.
+The definitions of these behaviours were set out in detail in the Independent Complaints and Grievance Scheme Delivery Report published in July 2018 (see Appendix B for full definitions). - 124.
 Bullying may be characterised as offensive, intimidating, malicious or insulting behaviour involving an abuse or misuse of power that can make a person feel vulnerable, upset, undermined, humiliated, denigrated or threatened.
-Power does not always mean being in a position of authority and can include both personal strength and the power to coerce through fear or intimidation.
+Power does not always mean being in a position of authority and can include both personal strength and the power to coerce through fear or intimidation. - 125.
+Harassment is any unwanted physical, verbal or non-verbal conduct that has the purpose or effect of either violating a person's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them. - 126.
+Sexual misconduct incorporates a range of behaviours including sexual assault, sexual harassment, stalking, voyeurism and any other conduct of a sexual nature that is non-consensual or has the purpose or effect of threatening, intimidating, undermining, humiliating or coercing a person.